Your cart

 Mattress Shipping (Cost & Region, typical) Trial Period (typical) Return Policy / Fees (typical) Warranty Length Notable Conditions

-Purple Restore Hybrid Usually free standard shipping in the contiguous U.S.; surcharges possible for remote regions Around 100 nights Returns often free within trial window, with pickup arranged; some outlets may charge pickup fees 10-year limited Mattress must be used on suitable base; stains or abuse void coverage
+Purple Restore Hybrid Usually free standard shipping in the contiguous U.S. Around 100 nights Returns often free within the trial; pickup arranged in many channels 10-year limited Use on a suitable base; stains or damage can void coverage

-Nectar Classic Memory Foam Typically free shipping in the contiguous U.S.; extra fees for Alaska and Hawaii Around 365 nights in many programs Returns usually allowed after a minimum break-in period; pickup arranged; some channels may deduct small fees “Forever”-style limited warranty Coverage tied to proper support and lack of misuse; body-impression thresholds apply
+Nectar Classic Memory Foam Typically free shipping in the contiguous U.S. Around 365 nights in many programs Returns typically allowed after a break-in requirement; pickup arranged “Forever”-style limited warranty Proper support required; body-impression thresholds apply

 FAQs